How to Annotate PDFs from AWS S3 with GroupDocs.Annotation .NET

 annotator.Add(area);

-// Define an output path for the annotated document
+// Define output path for the processed document

 string outputPath = Path.Combine("output-directory", "annotated-document.pdf");